Unique Medical Rehabilitation Device

 Improved quality of life and wellbeing

-Some of these benefits have been observed in the 22,000 patient therapy sessions, at Isodynamics REVIVER Rehabilitation Clinic in Sydney, Australia.
+Many of these benefits have been observed in the 22,000 patient therapy sessions already conducted at Isodynamics REVIVER Rehabilitation Clinic in Sydney, Australia.
 REVIVER has been designed to produce beneficial results well beyond those achieved by existing exercise therapies.

 These results have warranted a first REVIVER clinical trial for patients with Parkinson's disease and Atypical Parkinson's at Australia's Monash University and Alfred Hospital, funded by the Federal Government and CSIRO (Commonwealth Scientific and Industrial Research Organisation).

 Australian inventor Mr Geoffrey Redmond first noticed that his mother at the age of 86, was having great difficulty with her short-term memory and being able to walk without pain.
 He considered exercise as the obvious solution.